ml-explore/mlx-swift/Source/MLXNN/Documentation.docc/MLXNN.md

 ## Overview

-Two places to read to get started are:
+Some places to read to get started are:

+- ``Module``
 - <doc:custom-layers>
-- ``Module``
+- <doc:training>

 ## Other MLX Packages